Paper Girls Is Prime Video's Answer To Stranger Things

 Vaughan and Chiang have described the comic series as War of the Worlds meets Stand by Me with a cast of female leads.

-Like everyone’s favourite show Stranger Things, Paper Girls takes place in the ’80s and follows a quad of four girls on their delivery route.
+Like everyone’s favourite show Stranger Things, Paper Girls takes place in the ’80s and follows four girls on their delivery route.
 Here’s the TV series synopsis from Prime Video:

 In the early morning hours after Halloween 1988, four paper girls — Erin, Mac, Tiffany, and KJ — are out on their delivery route when they become caught in the crossfire between warring time-travellers, changing the course of their lives forever.